 Digital Assets and Physical Ones, too

-In addition to tying an individual NFT to a specific digital asset, such as a Beeple artwork, an online-only Gucci sneaker, or a digital dress like the one that The Fabricant created in 2019, TechCrunch’s Leigh Cuen recently reported that fashion designers like Schirin Negahbani are going a step further and “creating NFTs that represent actual clothing.”
+In addition to tying an individual NFT to a specific digital asset, such as a Beeple artwork or a digital dress like the one that The Fabricant created in 2019, TechCrunch’s Leigh Cuen recently reported that fashion designers like Schirin Negahbani are going a step further and “creating NFTs that represent actual clothing.”
 Meanwhile, toymaker Funko is enabling the buyers of its NFTs to redeem them for “exclusive, corresponding physical Funko figures.”

 While “the tokenization of physical items is not yet as developed as their digital counterparts,” blockchain platform Ethereum states in a “use case” report that NFTs “can be used to represent ownership of any unique asset in the digital or physical realm,” and asserts that “there are plenty of projects exploring the tokenization of real estate, one-of-a-kind fashion items, and more.”
 And the application of NFTs to the physical world is certainly compelling.
 By way of the code that underlies NFTs, brands can chart – and share with consumers – the lifespan of a product, which could prove enticing if brands couple real-world or digital world add-ons by way of the smart contracts underlying NFT-connected products.
 It is relatively easy to envision brands linking in-store perks to online-acquired NFTs in order to drive a return to brick-and-mortar stores, for instance.

 At the same time, such provenance-tracking NFT technology could prove to be a critical tool in the larger authentication process.
-(NFTs can authenticate ownership of a token itself, as well as the unique history of how that token was developed and linked to a creative work, but they cannot, alone, prove authenticity of the associated work).
+(NFTs can authenticate ownership of a token itself, as well as the unique history of how that token was developed and associated with a creative work, but they cannot, alone, prove authenticity of the associated work).